speakercorps/proposals/individual_work/dixit_ashish/productive_member_new_team.markdown

-# Crafting your own Onboarding Experience
+# Purposeful Onboarding

 ## Abstract

-In our industry, a good onboarding experience is an exception than the norm.
-This pattern needs to change, given the influx of new developers joining us.
-There are many reasons behind lack of effective onboarding programs, most notable being limited resources.
-Therefore, I want to share strategies to developers joining a new team take charge of their onboarding experience.
-These strategies are borne out of my experience, both as a new developer and as someone helping onboard a new team member.
+In our industry, a well-organized onboarding experience is an exception rather than the norm.
+This has to change.

+Based on study of three different development teams, this session will explore patters for quickly getting people up to speed including:

+* ?
+* ?
+* ?

+Once understood, these techniques can be used by both the existing devs and the new team members to improve efficiency.

 ## Details